NerisGarcia/fixcore/README.md

 ## Prerequisites

 -   Linux/macOS (tested on Linux).
 -   Conda (Miniconda or Mambaforge) recommended for environment management.
+If not installed, follow the [installation guide](https://www.anaconda.com/docs/getting-started/miniconda/install#quickstart-install-instructions).
--   Snakemake ≥ 8.20.5.
-If unavailable, install following the [official guide](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).
+-   Snakemake = 8.20.5.
+If unavailable, you can install it using Conda:

     ```bash
     conda create -n snakemake -c conda-forge -c bioconda snakemake=8.20.5